tarwn/lessthandot-hugo/blogs/content/posts/2011-05-12-sql-server-dba-tips-sql-server-built-in-dr-ha.md

   <a href="/media/blogs/DataMgmt/-57.png?mtime=1305135956"><img src="/wp-content/uploads/blogs/DataMgmt/-57.png?mtime=1305135956" alt="" width="72" height="48" align="left" /></a>
 </div>

 Debating the choices to use will be impacted once determining the levels of a disaster that your unique databases can handle.
 [Beginning stages of a DR plan for SQL Server][4] goes over steps of a disaster recovery planning.
-Once you’ve gone through these steps and how they fit into your environment for each database, these choices become easier.
+Once you've gone through these steps and how they fit into your environment for each database, these choices become easier.

 Make these decisions with great scrutiny.
 Placing a stable and tested DR and HA solution in place will ensure the data the business relies on so heavily is available to sustain revenue for the years to come.